State of Independence: Original cover version (and reissue)

-Donna Summer covered "State of Independence" on her 1982 album Donna Summer produced by Quincy Jones.
-It was released as the follow-up to her hit single "Love Is in Control (Finger on the Trigger)" in 1982.
-This version just missed the U.S. top 40, peaking at No. 41.
+American singer Donna Summer covered "State of Independence" on her tenth studio album Donna Summer (1982).
+Her version was produced by Quincy Jones.
+It was released as the second single from the album on 29 September 1982.
+Summer's version just missed the US top 40, peaking at No. 41 on the Billboard Hot 100.
 It did much better in Europe, including a one-week stay at number one on the Dutch Top 40, making it Summer's second chart-topper in the Netherlands.
 The single was reissued in Europe in 1990 following the release of the compilation album The Best of Donna Summer.

 Summer's version is notable for its all-star choir which included Lionel Richie, Dionne Warwick, Michael Jackson, Brenda Russell, Christopher Cross, Dyan Cannon, James Ingram, Kenny Loggins, Peggy Lipton, Patti Austin, Michael McDonald, and Stevie Wonder.

 1996 remixes

 Following the dance chart success of the 1995 remix of Donna Summer's "I Feel Love", PolyGram issued a remixed version of Summer's recording of "State of Independence".
 The single was released both on 12" vinyl and CD on PolyGram's sub-label Manifesto.
 It peaked at No. 13 on the UK Singles Chart in 1996, going one place higher than the original release, with the dance mixes peaking at No. 1 on the UK Dance Singles Chart.